aabagdi/Support-and-Privacy-policy/README.md

 For support email aaditbagdi@hotmail.com

-Privacy policy: None of my apps collect any user data or information, with the exception of MemoMan, which sends voice recordings to Apple's servers for voice transcription purposes.
+Privacy policy: None of my apps collect any user data or information, with the exception of MicrophoneMan, which sends voice recordings to Apple's servers for voice transcription purposes.